w3c/wai-people-use-web/_people-use-web/abilities-barriers.md

     features, and may be unaware of their needs.
 -   **Situational limitations:**{:#situational} Some people may be experiencing constraints due to their surrounding or due to other situational aspects.
-For instance, they may be in a loud environment and unable to hear audio, in bright sunlight and unable to see a screen, or they may not be able to afford some technologies.
+For example, they may be in a loud environment and unable to hear audio, in bright sunlight and unable to see a screen, or they may not be able to afford some technologies.